Skip to content

 Alternatives worth considering

-• Plant-based sorbolene substitutes (e.g., Vegesorb) for minimal, gentle routines.
+• Plant-based sorbolene substitutes (such as Vegesorb) for minimal, gentle routines that avoid mineral oil.

-• Ceramide-rich creams to support lipid barrier repair.
+• Ceramide-rich creams designed to support lipid barrier repair in very dry or compromised skin.

-For chronic or severe eczema, consult your GP or dermatologist for a care plan.
+For chronic or severe eczema, or if you suspect infection, always consult your GP or dermatologist.
+Emollients, including sorbolene-style creams, are only one part of a complete care plan.

 FAQ